Zero-carbon city: Masdar City, United Arab Emirates

 For the Masdar Initiative, Foster + Partners designed a 2.5-square-mile sustainable carbon and waste-free city combining the principles of an ancient walled city with modern alternative energy technologies.
 One of the city's goals was to be self-sufficient in energy by using about 80% solar energy, along with wind and biomass sources.
 Solar energy was to be generated through photovoltaic panels, concentrated solar collectors, and solar thermal tubes.
 The city was designed with wind cooling towers and narrow streets to maximize shaded areas and keep cooling costs down.
 Buildings incorporate solar and geo-thermal cooling as well as using high-tech construction materials and siting.

 Economically, the city was planned to become a center for alternative energy and technology development as well as an example of their use.
 The site was located close to Abu Dhabi and an international airport, connecting to surrounding communities through a transportation infrastructure of rail, road and public transit.
 Transportation within the city was to use battery-powered and auto piloted personal rapid transit systems (PRT) as well as walking and cycling.
 Visitors to the city must park their cars outside and use public transit.

 Construction was planned to occur in phases and began in February 2008.
 As of 2010, the first buildings went into use in the first section to be completed, a 3 1/2-acre zone that included the Masdar Institute of Science and Technology.

 Shams Solar Power Station (SHAMS 1), Masdar City's main source of power, became operational in 2013, with a capacity of 100 megawatts.
 It was the largest concentrated solar power (CSP) facility in the world at that time.

-Originally projected to be completed by 2015, the city's construction was significantly delayed due to the global financial crisis.
+Originally projected to be completed by 2015, the city's construction was significantly delayed due to the 2008 financial crisis.

 In 2017, Masdar City completed a pilot project for an Eco-Villa, a 405 square-metre four-bedroom property presented as an affordable net zero energy family home.

 As of 2020, only a small part of the city had been finished.
 Many of those who work there are commuters, not residents.
 Completion of the city was projected to occur in 2030.
 In 2022, the city announced its next expansion, Masdar City Square (MC2), to be completed by 2024.
 It will add seven new office buildings including the city's first net-zero energy office building.

 Masdar City has experienced setbacks, and has not yet reached its goals.
 It can be viewed as a lesson in the importance of balancing social, environmental and economic factors in city design.
 Nonetheless, Masdar City is credited with developing and implementing important technologies for resilient sustainable cities, and with inspiring others worldwide.